AGWeb18/Portfolio/README.md

 This course focuses on the practical implementation of the ETL process from end-to-end.
 We cover topics such as data types, set up a local database and extract insights from raw data.

-*Prerequisites for this course*
-- Experience working with data
-- A drive to learn
-- Not required to know SQL, Python or R

 *Technology Covered*
 - SQL, Python (pandas, SQLAlchemy, pymysql)